Read the full column (CAP)

 The private sector has now added new jobs for each of the past 34 months, indicating that steady progress is being made in the recovery from the worst economic crisis since the Great Depression.
 The unemployment rate in December held steady at 7.8 percent but has dropped significantly from a year ago, when it was 8.5 percent.

 In further good news, the construction sector, which was hit especially hard by the Great Recession, is showing signs of recovery, adding 30,000 jobs in December after having lost almost 2 million jobs since the beginning of the Great Recession.
-In addition, employment increased in manufacturing, as well as in several other sectors, including health care and eating and drinking establishments.This article was originally published in .
+In addition, employment increased in manufacturing, as well as in several other sectors, including health care and eating and drinking establishments.The above excerpt was originally published in .